 The au pair is legally allowed to work up to 30 hours a week in Switzerland.
 Both parties (au pair and host family) need to schedule their activities in order to manage time correctly.
 Compensation is to be excepted when and if you work extra hours.
 Days off are usually on the weekends – but this is something to be previously discussed with the family of course.

-Moving in a new country can be scary – especially if you do not speak the language.
+Moving to a new country can be scary – especially if you do not speak the language.
 Luckily enough, many of the au-pair companies (linked below) are willing to connect the au-pairs to each other.
-On the other hand, many forums exists, such as English Forum or Expats which offer you the opportunity to look for other foreign au-pairs in Geneva.
+On the other hand, many forums exist, such as English Forum or Expats which offer you the opportunity to look for other foreign au-pairs in Geneva.

 How do I become an au pair in Geneva ?